Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Unlimited canvas: Keep multiple ideas or designs together in the same project without running out of space.

-• Custom color palettes: Create images consistent with your visual guidelines and brand image.
+• Custom color palettes: Create brand images consistent with your visual guidelines and brand identity.

-• Magic Fill & Extend: Expand images without unattractive anti-aliasing.
+• Magic Fill & Extend: Expand images while preserving visual consistency.

-We also like the batch generation tools (create multiple images via spreadsheet upload), 2K resolution enhancements (for printed materials, exhibition stands and other presentations) and the background removal and replacement tool, which outperforms Canva’s.
+We also like the batch generation tools (create multiple images via spreadsheet upload), 2K resolution enhancements (for printed materials, exhibition stands and other presentations) and the background removal and replacement tool, which often performs better than similar tools in Canva.

 Thakkar finds Ideogram helpful for fast ideas, but warns it may require refinement: “Ideogram is cool for quick concepts, but still feels ‘AI-ish’ unless you tweak,” Thakkar said.